Image via Pixabay. Quote unknown.

 I often discuss this topic with Bakji, and I’m thankful he’s supportive of my blog and my other writing endeavours.
 I’m also grateful that he doesn’t want to censor me because my blog wouldn’t be half of what it is without the honesty I am able to inject into it and I can’t be honest if I can’t write about Bakji.

 It probably helps that we do the podcast too, there’s really not much we don’t discuss there, especially with the addition of FemDom and Fetish Fun for our Patrons, where we discuss in detail our kinky scenes.
 There’s not much our readers and listeners don’t know about us now.
 It’s refreshing though.
 Especially if our being open and honest about our experiences is useful in some way to the people we are sharing with.

 I know there are probably people reading this wondering why I think this is a big deal, but I can only imagine that for every one of us that has a supportive partner, partners or friends who champion our freedom of speech, there are many other people who would love a platform for their thoughts but are censored or silenced for a multitude of reasons.
 I am thankful that I am not one of those people.

-That’s not to say I don’t respect and understand people desire and need for privacy.
+That’s not to say I don’t respect and understand peoples desire and need for privacy.
 I absolutely do.
-There are many ways to preserve privacy though and still be open and honest within an online setting.
-I wonder how many people have that concern though, and how many are more concerned with other things, like not being in control of opinions of themselves, or their partner receiving input from others that does not align with their own opinions and interests.
+There are many ways to preserve privacy and still be open and honest within an online setting.
+I wonder how many people have that concern though, and how many are more concerned with other things, like not being in control of opinions of themselves, or their partner receiving input from others that doesn’t align with their own opinions and interests.